 - Individual affiliated with a specific competitor (considered affiliated with that competitor only).

-- Aptitude or nationals experience in a specific event (e.g. “NFL qualifier DI”; “alumnus LDer”; “professional actor”)
+- Aptitude or nationals experience in a specific event (e.g. “NSDA qualifier DI”; “alumnus LDer”; “professional actor”)

 - Cross training (e.g. “experienced in speech and PF”)